 The consolation for DiMarco was a spot on the U.S. Ryder Cup team, moving to No. 8 in the standings.

-Leonard, enduring his worst season in 10 years on tour, had several chances to change the outcome.
+Leonard, enduring his worst season in 10 years on tour, came to the rescue.

 His best shot of the round was a 3-iron from 198 yards into a stiff breeze on the 518-yard 15th to within 10 feet.
 A birdie would have given him a three-shot lead with three holes to play, but he lipped out.
 Leonard then missed a 5-foot par putt on the 16th that narrowed his lead to one.

 From the middle of the 18th fairway, a slight breeze at his back, he hit 5-iron into the thick grass surrounding a sunken bunker short of the green, Leonard chipped out to 12 feet and had that putt to win his second major.
 It again caught the lip, giving Singh and DiMarco new life.

 "It's hard to win a tournament, much less a major, when you do that," Leonard said.

 Nothing was easy on Sunday, when Whistling Straits beat up the best players with a combination of stiff wind and no water on the course overnight, which made it firm and hard.
 Plus, the longest course in major championship history was stretched to 7,536 yards by moving most pins to the back of the greens.